formstate/formstate/demo/README.md

 ```

 ### TIP: Interacting on behalf of user
-You can invoke `onChange` if you want to imperitively act on behalf of the user.
+You can invoke `onChange` if you want to imperatively act on behalf of the user.
 Doing so keeps the fieldState in a consistent state e.g. ensure that the validations run and you don't get inconsistencies between `value` and `$`.
 Here is an example:

 ```ts
 // Some fieldState